5 biggest winners and losers in college basketball this week

 Losers

-▼ No. 19 Michigan Wolverines — Down 7 spots in the AP Top 25 Poll
+▼ No. 15 Michigan State Spartans — Down 7 spots in the AP Top 25 Poll

 - source

-First-year head coach Juwan Howard and the Michigan Wolverines shocked the world by beating two ranked opponents – the North Carolina Tar Heels and the Gonzaga Bulldogs – in back-to-back contests at the Battle 4 Atlantis during Thanksgiving week.
-But Michigan has not been as consistently dominant in the weeks since, losing to the Louisville Cardinals, unranked Illinois Fighting Illini, and Oregon Ducks.
-This week, the Wolverines went on the road to face their in-state rival Michigan State Spartans and got blown right out of the arena with an 18-point loss.
-Michigan has two middle-of-the-road Big Ten opponents on its docket this week, giving Howard’s squad a chance to regroup before facing the No. X Iowa Hawkeyes on the road next Friday.
+Tom Izzo normally runs a well-oiled machine in East Lansing, but this season has been nothing if not tumultuous for his Spartans.
+And despite a solid 74-58 home win against the Minnesota Golden Gophers Thursday, Michigan State got annihilated on the road against the unranked Purdue Boilermakers.
+The 29-point loss, in which Purdue held the Spartans to just 42 points on the night, contributed to Michigan State’s stunning slide this week.
+Fortunately for Sparty, they’ll have some time to recover before hosting the unranked Wisconsin Badgers Friday night.

-▼ No. 9 Oregon Ducks — Down 5 spots in the AP Top 25 Poll
+▼ No. 17 Maryland Terrapins — Down 5 spots in the AP Top 25 Poll

 - source